TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 The Install Tool provides tools around maintainance of your
-installation: Upgrading, checking system environment, configuring settings from `$TYPO3_CONF_VARS` and solving problems.
-Its usage is not dependent of a working Backend, and you login with it using a single password.
+installation: Upgrading, checking system environment, configuring settings from :code:`$TYPO3_CONF_VARS` and solving problems.
+Its usage is not dependent on a working Backend, and you login with it using a single password.

 First go to your site and enter the install tool (http://www.example.com/typo3/install).